hjwp/marriage-figaro-norway/act4.md

 Impara, impara, oh perfido,
 a fare il seduttor.

-> I'll teach you to play Don Giovanni!
+> I'll teach you
+> to play Don Juan!